eldss/metronome-cli/README.md

 - Mute beats randomly by percentage.
 - Gradually increase and decrease tempo within a given range at a configurable rate.

-### Bonus Features (Planned Enhancements)
+### Harmonic Features

 - Play a drone note or continuous chord in the background.
-- Load user-supplied sounds, with optional pitch analysis and adjustment for custom notes.
 - Play metronome beats as notes or chords with configurable note length.
-- Record your playing while metronome is on and playback your performance when complete.
+- (Planned) Record your playing while metronome is on and playback your performance when complete.
-- Analyze and visualize timing accuracy.

 ### Missing Features